screwdriver-cd/guide/docs/user-guide/FAQ.md

 ## How do I mark a build as UNSTABLE?

 You can update a build with an `UNSTABLE` status by calling the [API](./api) in a build.
 You can [clone our example unstable build repository here](https://github.com/screwdriver-cd-test/unstable-build-example).

+## How do I speed up time to upload artifacts?
+You can set the environment variable [`SD_ZIP_ARTIFACTS`](./environment-variables#user-configurable) to `true` which will zip artifacts before uploading, provided your cluster admin has set it up properly.